 GeneCards Summary for SIRT1 Gene

 SIRT1 (Sirtuin 1) is a Protein Coding gene.
-Diseases associated with SIRT1 include Xeroderma Pigmentosum, Group D and Tauopathy.
+Diseases associated with SIRT1 include Xeroderma Pigmentosum, Group D and Hiv-1.
 Among its related pathways are Regulation of retinoblastoma protein and Integrated Breast Cancer Pathway.
 GO annotations related to this gene include identical protein binding and transcription factor binding.
 An important paralog of this gene is SIRT5.

 UniProtKB/Swiss-Prot for SIRT1 Gene